 With regard to the timing of our audit, here is some general information.
 If necessary, we may do preliminary financial audit work during the months of August or September.
 Our final financial fieldwork is scheduled during the fall to best coincide with your readiness and report deadlines.
 After fieldwork, we wrap up our financial audit procedures at our office and may issue drafts of our report for your review.
 Final copies of our report and other communications are issued after approval by your staff.
-This is typically 6-12 weeks after final fieldwork, but may vary depending on a number of factors.

-Keep in mind that while this communication may assist us with planning the scope and timing of the audit, it does not change the auditor's sole responsibility to determine the overall audit strategy and the audit plan, including the nature, timing, and extent of procedures necessary to obtain sufficient appropriate audit evidence.
+Keep in mind that while this communication may assist us with planning the scope and timing of the audit, it does not change the auditor's sole responsibility to determine the overall audit strategy and the audit plan, including the nature, timing and extent of procedures necessary to obtain sufficient appropriate audit evidence.

-We realize that you may have questions on what this all means, or wish to provide other feedback.
+We realize that you may have questions on what this all means or wish to provide other feedback.
 We welcome the opportunity to hear from you.